playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ## A Brief Introduction to Templates

 ### Introductory Example
-Before we dive into the meat of this article, let's do a quick recap of what a templates look like.
+Before we dive into the meat of this article, let's do a quick recap of what a templates are and what they look like.

 While Angular templates come in many shapes and sizes, a straightforward example of what one in action might look might be something similar to this:

 ```html
 <ng-template #templHere>
   <p>False</p>